Indoor Activities For Dogs

 Put the Toys Away

 Why not let your dog pick up his toys when playtime is over?
 Encourage your dog to grab a toy and take it to the storage bin.
-Then, while standing over the bin, point to it and say ‘drop it.’
+Then, while standing over the tray, point to it and say ‘drop it.’
 It may take several repetitions for your dog to get the hang of it, but he will eventually catch on.
-Stay consistent, practice frequently, and offer immediate rewards to him for picking up the toy and/or dropping it.
+Stay consistent, practice frequently, and offer immediate rewards for picking up the toy and/or dropping it.

 Teach Toy Names

 Research indicates that dogs have intelligence similar to that of a 2-year-old, who can learn more than 200 words.
 Take advantage of this and practice teaching your dog the names of different toys.
 At first, use a few favorite toys and the chosen titles.
 By repeating the specific toy name during playtime, your dog will eventually make the association pick the right one when asked.